YMCA OF HANNIBAL EMPLOYMENT OPPORTUNITIES

 • Maintain Swimming and Other Skills –It is important for guards to be physically strong enough to pass all water skills necessary to become guard certified.
 Life guards must also administer first aid or lifesaving skills as necessary.

 • Punctuality – Life Guards must be on time.
 Preferably 10-15 minutes before their scheduled shift.
 Guards are required to fill their scheduled shifts if they are in need of a substitute.
-They must give a notice of 24 hours (minimum) to the Aquatics Director after a failed attempt to find a sub if they would like assistance in finding someone.
+They must give a notice of 24 hours (minimum) to the Aquatics Director after failed attempt to find a sub if they would like assistance in finding someone.
 If a sub cannot be found, the guard is still required to cover unless they have a written doctor’s note or other notice approved by the director.
 The sub sheet must be signed by both guards if a substitute is being used.
-Failure to have the sub sheet signed will result in the original sub being responsible for the shift.
+Failure to have sub sheet signed will result in the original sub being responsible for shift.

-Specific Responsibilities
+Specific Responsibilities:

 • Find your own sub when needed and fill out sub sheet.

-• Attend all scheduled meetings
+• Attend all scheduled meetings.

-• Be punctual for all shifts
+• Be punctual for all shifts.

-• Maintain open communication with your Aquatics Director and co-workers
+• Maintain open communication with your Aquatics Director and co-workers.

-• Maintain your guard certifications by attending recertification (see recertification contract)
+• Maintain your guard certifications by attending recertification (see recertification contract).

 • Maintenance of pool facilities including cleaning pool area and adjustment of lane lines.